Daniel Ek: Early life and education

 Ek grew up in the Rågsved district of Stockholm, Sweden.
-He graduated from high school in IT-Gymnasiet in Sundbyberg in 2002, and subsequently studied engineering at the KTH Royal Institute of Technology, before dropping out to focus on his IT career.
+He graduated from high school in IT-Gymnasiet in Sundbyberg Municipality in 2002 and then studied engineering at the KTH Royal Institute of Technology for 8 weeks before dropping out to focus on his IT career.

-Business career

 Career

+Early career

-Ek served in a senior role at Nordic auction company Tradera which was acquired by eBay in 2006.
-Ek also served as the CTO of the browser-based game and fashion community Stardoll.
-Ek later started another company Advertigo, an online advertising company.
-Advertigo was sold to TradeDoubler in 2006.
-After selling Advertigo, Ek briefly became the CEO of μTorrent, working with μTorrent founder Ludvig Strigeus.
-This ended when μTorrent was sold to BitTorrent on December 7, 2006.
+Ek began making websites and open-source technologies as early as fourteen years old.
+Shortly after graduating high school he worked at Jajja, a search engine optimization firm.
+Ek had a senior role at Nordic auction company Tradera, which was acquired by eBay in 2006.
+He was also the CTO of the browser-based game and fashion community Stardoll and later started Advertigo, an online advertising company.
+Advertigo was sold to TradeDoubler in 2006, after which Ek briefly became the CEO of μTorrent, working with μTorrent founder Ludvig Strigeus until μTorrent was sold to BitTorrent in December 2006.
 Strigeus would later join Ek as a Spotify developer.

 Spotify

 The sale of Advertigo as well as his previous work made Ek wealthy enough that he decided to retire.
-However, after a few months, he realized he wanted a new project, leading to his founding Spotify.
+However, after a few months, he realized he wanted a new project, leading to him founding Spotify.
 Ek first had the idea for Spotify in 2002 when peer-to-peer music service Napster shut down and another illegal site Kazaa took over.
 Ek said he "realized that you can never legislate away from piracy.
 Laws can definitely help, but it doesn't take away the problem.
 The only way to solve the problem was to create a service that was better than piracy and at the same time compensates the music industry – that gave us Spotify."